accrazed/ao/I_The Desiring-Machines/1_Desiring-Production/Process.md

 > What the schizophrenic experiences, both as an individual and as a member of the human species, is not at all any one specific aspect of nature, but ***nature as a [[process of production]]***.

-There are several important meanings to understand for the word [[process]] here.
+There are several important meanings to understand for the word [[Process]] here.
 All of them all the time :thumbs_up:
 ## 1. Process, Recording, and Consumption
 [[Process]] incorporates [[recording]] and [[consumption]] within production itself, making the [[process of production]] include all.